 Slyce is a groundbreaking industry leader that takes the concept of online visual search to the next level.
 With the aid of a Slyce application, shoppers can use their mobile device to photograph an item, its barcode, or even a similar product.

 They can then request specific information on the product image.
 The Slyce app, known as Scout, acts as a “virtual concierge”, providing its user with visual and textual information on product prices, locations on where it’s sold, and even does price comparison shopping and provides electronic coupons.
-The customer can then purchase the item over his or her device.

 The company was created by Canadian business consultants Cameron Chell and Erika Racicot in 2012, and moved to its Toronto headquarters in 2013.
 By 2014, Slyce had generated almost $17,000,000 in financing from international investors, and now works with some of the world’s leading retailers like Neiman-Marcus to sell products using visual search technology.
 In addition to Toronto, Slyce also has offices in Calgary, Nova Scotia, and in the United States, Minneapolis, Minnesota.